vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

   <img src="images_christmas_decorations/christmas_tree.jpg" alt="Christmas tree" height="200px" />
 </a>

-If you have also a plug with a button, you can always try to find a similar plug without a button.\
+If you also have a plug with a button, you can always try to find a similar plug without a button.\
-Please, let me know if you use an otherone which fits for your light string.
+Please, let me know if you use another one which fits for your light string.

 Or if your familiar with soldering and electronics, you can modify the current button and make it always on, but only advised for professionals!!